Maximilian-Stefan-Ernst/ClusterTutorial/tutorial.md

 # Get Julia/Singularity up and running

 Some software is preinstalled on the cluster.
 However, we may want to be able to use software that has not been installed by the admin, or a specific version with specific packages installed.
 For this purpose, we can use Singularity.

+## From Gitlab

 For using Julia, Aaron has built a docker container and hosts it on GitLab:

 **DON'T EXECUTE**